haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

     , staticDependencies :: ![Dependency]
     -- ^ Static dependencies of this rule.
     , results :: !(NE.NonEmpty Location)
-    -- ^ Results of this rule; see t'Result'.
+    -- ^ Results of this rule.
     }
   deriving (Eq, Binary)